viddotech/videoalchemy/docs/sponsor.md

 # Support Us with Cryptocurrency

-Support us by donating through your preferred cryptocurrency.
+Support us by sponsoring through your preferred cryptocurrency.
 Your contributions help keep the project going!

 ---